 Oxaliplatin is a type of chemotherapy drug.
-It is also called Eloxatin.
-It’s a treatment for bowel cancer and some other types of cancer.
+It’s a treatment for a number of different cancer types.

-You usually have oxaliplatin in combination with other chemotherapy drugs.
+You usually have oxaliplatin in combination with other cancer drugs.
 It depends on the type of cancer you have as to which drugs you have it with.

 You have blood tests before and during your treatment.
 They check your levels of blood cells and other substances in the blood.
 They also check how well your liver and kidneys are working.

 How often and how severe the side effects are can vary from person to person.
 They also depend on what other treatments you're having.

 When to contact your team

 Your doctor, nurse or pharmacist will go through the possible side effects.
 They will monitor you during treatment and check how you are at your appointments.
 Contact your advice line as soon as possible if:

 - your side effects aren’t getting any better

 Early treatment can help manage side effects better.

 We haven't listed all the side effects here.
 Remember it is very unlikely that you will have all of these side effects, but you might have some of them at the same time.